ciaran51/elasticgraph/elasticgraph-query_registry/README.md

 `allow_unregistered_clients` to `false` unless you specifically need to allow unregistered clients.
 For specific clients that need to be allowed to run any query, you can list them in `allow_any_query_for_clients`.

+## Warning Mode

+In addition to strict enforcement, this library also supports a warning mode that can help with gradual migration to the query registry.
+When clients are listed in `warn_on_unregistered_query_for_clients`, their unregistered queries will be allowed to execute but will generate warning logs.
+This is useful for:

+* Discovering what queries clients are using before enforcing registration
+* Gradually migrating clients to use registered queries
+* Monitoring query usage patterns during development

+The warning logs include:
+* Client name and description
+* Query fingerprint for identification
+* Operation name (if present)
+* Whether the query differs from a registered version

+Note that warnings are logged even if a client is listed in both `allow_any_query_for_clients` and `warn_on_unregistered_query_for_clients`.
+This allows you to monitor query usage patterns even for clients that are allowed to run any query.

 ## Workflow